Perspective | The mayor told residents to fend for themselves. That’s not the Texas I grew up in.

 My hip, curated world in Austin has more agreeable politics, but in a sense is as circumscribed as the West Texas I fled at 17 as if my pants were on fire.
 I don’t have any Republican friends.
 I don’t know anyone without a college education, anyone who hasn’t shopped at Whole Foods.
 All the birds I hang out with have feathers like mine.
 It’s exactly the same for my former classmate — there are no birds of opposite feathers in our separate worlds.

 What I miss the most about a small town — the only thing, really — is the sense of us all being in something together.
 Clearly a foreign concept to Boyd.
+When a farmer in our church lost his arm in a cotton gin accident — a second job he’d taken because his farm was failing — church members heard about it within hours and went to his family.
 When my father was laid up with a heart attack, his West Texas newspaper friends came to put out the paper until he recovered.
 When our town withered under a savage drought in the 1950s, everyone was affected — every cotton farmer, every farm implement dealer, every Main Street business, every livelihood.
 Only the bank prospered.
 My strongest childhood memory is the day the drought ended, in a deluge of rain that my parents assured me would change everything for the better.

 Ironically, every county in Texas is in something together now, with essential services in disarray and our so-called rugged individualism a national joke.
 My daughter’s family of four, including a 2-year-old in diapers, just walked in the door after being marooned for 50 hours without power or heat in their affluent northwest Austin neighborhood.
 Because I still have electricity, two close friends are bunking in my garage apartment and my ex-husband is in the guest room.
-We got our own boil water notice Wednesday night because drinking water for a city of a million people is now unsafe.
+We got our own boil-water notice Wednesday night because drinking water for a city of a million people is now unsafe.
 We’re melting snow to flush toilets.
-We’re out of vegetables, which pleases the children, because grocery stores are out too.
+We’re out of vegetables, which pleases the children, because grocery stores are out, too.

 When this is all over, my former classmate and his friends and I will resume our vehement disagreements on Facebook, which will soon include who and what are to blame for this catastrophe, and my estrangement from my hometown will remain as unsettling as before.
 I don’t know how to undo that, or the dispiriting way that Mayor Boyd made our little town famous.

 My father would have hated that and written an editorial demanding the mayor’s resignation.
 He was always a town booster.
-But he also chafed against smallness and meanness, and in the end he and my mother moved away too.
+But he also chafed against smallness and meanness, and in the end, he and my mother moved away, too.

 None of us looked back.